RasmussenLab/vamb/doc/how_to_run.md

 #### Abundance
 The abundance may be computed from:
-* [recommended ]A directory containing TSV files obtained by mapping reads from each individual sample against the contig catalogue using `strobealign --aemb`
 * A directory of BAM files generated the same way, except using any aligner that produces a BAM file, e.g. `minimap2`
+* A TSV file with the header being "contigname" followed by one samplename per sample, and the values in the TSV file being precomputed abundances.
+  These may be derived from `paste`ing together outputs from the tool `strobealign --aemb`

 Thus, it can be specified as:
 ```
---aemb dir_with_aemb_files
+--abundance_tsv abundance.tsv
 ```
 or
 ```